Boho Macramé Christmas Trees – Beginner Tutorial

-The macramé Christmas trees will be a little bit soft and floppy so we need to stiffen them up a bit.
+The macramé Christmas trees will be a little bit soft and floppy, so we need to stiffen them up a bit.
 You can either use store-bought starch for the next step or make your own, using my gran’s homemade vodka starch recipe.
-We make a batch whenever we need to and It lasts about 2-3 months if you store it in a cool, dark spot.
+We make a batch whenever we need to, and it lasts about 2-3 months if you store it in a cool, dark spot.

 Here’s an interesting fact.
-I was always thought that vodka was made from potatoes.
+I always thought that vodka was made from potatoes.
 Apparently not.
 Most vodkas are made from barley or wheat.
 Go figure.
 So you’re basically drinking fermented bread. 😀 Anyhows, here’s how to make some homemade vodka starch:

 Spray both sides of the little macrame trees with starch.
 Wait a couple of seconds for it to sink into the fibers and then press lightly using an iron until dry to the touch.

 Trim the edges to form a tree shape and decorate to suit your decor.
 For these, I made some starry flowers with jewelry wire and wrapped them around the top of the twig.
-You can also make a WhoVille inspired topping if you prefer.
+You can also make a WhoVille-inspired topping if you prefer.

 And since they’re so easy to do, you can make a whole bunch and use them as ornaments.
 Or hang a few from some driftwood to create a lovely, boho styled bit of wall décor.
 They look so good with the geometric Christmas trees we made a few weeks ago.

 How would you use them?
 I would love to know.

 If you like the idea, don’t forget to pin it for later